florisbechger/nixos/README.md

-# NixOS with remote Flake deploy on KVM
+# NixOS with Flake deploy on KVM

 # Workstation (config)